-This blog post is part of a detailed article series designed to help you grow a successful business online.
+This article is part of a comprehensive series of articles designed to help small businesses grow and succeed online.

-In this blog post, we present a number of impressive facts and figures about WordPress that will help you understand why millions of businesses around the world rely on WordPress and what kind of businesses and people are using WordPress today.
+In this blog post, you will learn some WordPress facts and figures that will help you understand why millions of businesses around the world rely on WordPress and what kind of businesses are using WordPress today.

-- 22 out of every hundred new domains registered in the U.S. are for a new WordPress website or blog.
+- 23 out of every hundred new domains registered in the U.S. are for installing a new WordPress site.

-- There are over 60 million installations of WordPress worldwide.
-This number increases every day.
+- There are well over 60 million installations of WordPress worldwide.
+This number is growing every day.

 - WordPress powers over 30% of the internet.
 Over one-third of all websites around the world are built with WordPress.